hellodangdang/product-monitor/GITHUB_ACTIONS_SETUP.md

 2. Push code
 3. Add secrets
 4. Enable Actions
 5. Done!
-It will run automatically every 5 minutes!
+It will run automatically every 2 minutes!

+**Note:** The workflow is set to run every 2 minutes.
+For private repos, this exceeds the free tier.
+Consider:
+- Using a **public repo** (unlimited free minutes)
+- Changing to 11+ minutes in `.github/workflows/monitor.yml` (fits free tier)
+- Or accepting the ~$70/month cost for 2-minute checks

 Want help with any step?
 Let me know!